 Deferred payments – paying for care costs from the value of your house

-If you have to pay the full cost of your care, and you own your house, we can lend you the money.
+If you have to pay the full cost of your care, and you own your house, we may be able to support you with paying towards the cost through one of our loan-type schemes:

-You then repay us when you choose to sell your house, or after you pass away.
+You then repay us when you sell your house or when the agreement ends.

 You can apply if: